Aralia: planting, cultivation and care

 Aralia in a nutshell

-- Aralia elata is an elegant, majestic, spreading tree
+- Aralia elata is a tree with an elegant, majestic and spreading habit

-- It bears very large, divided leaves with a lush appearance that lend an exotic feel to the garden
+- It has very beautiful, large divided leaves with a lush appearance that give the garden an exotic feel

-- It is a plant of interest for biodiversity, valued both for its melliferous flowers and for fruits favoured by birds
+- This plant is valuable for biodiversity, both for its melliferous flowers and for its fruits, which are enjoyed by birds

-- Some varieties have golden or variegated-with-white foliage, adding plenty of brightness to the garden
+- Some varieties have golden or white-variegated foliage, adding a lot of brightness

 A word from our expert

-Aralia elata is a tree that takes an elegant silhouette, fairly uncluttered, with fine, long branches sparsely ramified, bearing majestic, deeply divided foliage.
+Aralia elata is a tree that takes an elegant silhouette, fairly pared-back, with thin, long branches sparsely ramified, bearing majestic, deeply divided foliage.
 It has large leaves divided into numerous ovate leaflets.
-Its very generous growth brings an exotic style to the garden!
-Some varieties are remarkable for their original colouring: notably Aralia cordata ‘Sun King’, with golden, very bright foliage; and Aralia ‘Silver Umbrella’, which bears green leaflets white-marginate.
-Aralia also offers a beautiful white flowering in large panicles, creating an airy, delicate display.
-In autumn, the flowers are replaced by small black or deep purple fruits, much favoured by birds.
+Its very ample growth brings an exotic style to garden!
+Some varieties stand out for their original colouring: notably Aralia cordata ‘Sun King’, with golden, very luminous foliage; and Aralia ‘Silver Umbrella’, which bears green leaflets marginate with white.
+Aralia also offers a beautiful white flowering, in large panicles, creating a vapoury, very light effect.
+In autumn, flowers are replaced by small black or deep purple fruits, much appreciated by birds.
 Aralia is often confused with Fatsia japonica, commonly called “False Aralia”.

-Aralia is a vigorous plant, quite resilient and rather hardy.
-It thrives in partial shade, in fresh, rich, well-draining soil.
-It does not really need maintenance, apart from occasionally removing the suckers that appear.
-Aralia brings an exotic, lush aspect to the garden; it is ideal for recreating a “jungle” atmosphere.
-It also allows creation of a very natural area in woodland understorey, in partial shade.
+Aralia is a vigorous plant, fairly resistant and rather hardy.
+It thrives in partial shade, in fresh, rich, well-drained soil.
+It does not really need maintenance, apart from occasionally removing suckers that appear.
+Aralia brings an exotic, lush aspect to garden; ideal for recreating a “jungle” atmosphere.
+It also allows creation of a very natural area in understorey, in partial shade.
 It pairs very well with other plants with generous foliage: ferns, hostas, brunneras, Solomon’s seal…

 Botany